csyqchen/PP-FP/README.md

 # PP-FP search algorithm
 **Introduction**

+This repository provides the implementation of the PP-FP community search algorithm proposed in our paper.
 The provided code can be compiled with g++.
 Ensure all input files are correctly placed in the working directory before execution.
 The dataset provided is the example shown in the following Fig. 1.
 <p align="center">
   <img src="test/example.png" width="600">
 </p>